 (Suetonius, Life of Domitian, 10.5)

 Nor did Domitian limit his cruelty only to the men of the Roman elite.
-Suetonius tells us Domitian would continually harass the wives of men of high reputation, following a precedent set by Augustus, Caligula and Nero.
+Suetonius tells us Domitian would continually harass the wives of men of high reputation, following a precedent set by Augustus, Caligula, and Nero.

 He was also sexually depraved, removing the hair from his lovers’ bodies with his own hands (something seen as particularly repugnant in ancient Rome) and swimming in the baths with common prostitutes.
-He even commited adultery with his niece, Julia Flavia.
+He even committed adultery with his niece, Julia Flavia.
 Forcing her to abort their child and, ultimately, killing her.

-Domitian’s littany of misdeeds goes on (for the full list, check out Suetonius’ short biography).
+Domitian’s litany of misdeeds goes on (for the full list, check out Suetonius’ short biography).
 But even the ancient biographer had to concede that Domitian also ruled with efficiency and success: political and financial – both at home and abroad.